 The version without the Axiom of Choice is known as Zermelo-Fraenkel, or just ZF.
 The version with Choice is just called Zermelo-Fraenkel with the Axiom of Choice, or ZFC.
-Zermelo would have hated this terminology.
-He felt that Fraenkel had vandalised his theory by adding some of the axioms above and wouldn't have wanted to have his name associated with ZF or ZFC.

 Most introductions to set theory start with examples from outside mathematics, e.g. the set of students in a particular class, the set of people in a building, etc. In view of the comments on the strong version of Extensionality none of these things are sets in Zermelo-Fraenkel, with or without the Axiom of Choice.
-In fact Zermelo-Fraenkel set theory is aggressively hostile to possible applications outside of mathematics.
+In fact Zermelo-Fraenkel set theory has no possible application outside of mathematics.

-A version of set theory sufficient for large parts of mathematics and nearly all of computer science, and less openly hostile to other applications, would be parts of modern mathematics the full Axiom of Choice is useful, but then you have to accept paradoxes like Banach-Tarski.
-Foundation is probably best forgotten.
+A version of set theory sufficient for large parts of mathematics and nearly all of computer science, and less openly hostile to other applications would be

 - the original version of Extensionality

 - Elementary Sets

 - Separation

 - Power Set

 - Union

-- Infinity, in some version
+- Infinity, in the second of the two versions I presented

-- Replacement, in some version

-- Dependent Choice

-Even Replacement isn't really needed if you take a strong enough version of Infinity.
 You don't really need any form of Choice for computer science but Dependent Choice is useful.
-The axioms above, together with Dependent Choice, are also sufficient for nearly all of classical mathematics.
-For some
+The axioms above, together with Dependent Choice, are also sufficient for nearly all of classical mathematics, i.e. calculus, number theory, etc.